JonBaltz/SteganographMVP/README.md

 # SteganographMVP

-A small MVP of the larger steganography website that I am working on.
+A small MVP/prototype of the larger steganography website that I am working on.

 This is a fullstack website will take a message, image, and password as initial input from the user and will encrypt the message and hide it inside the photo.
 The message is converted to binary and a handfule a bits is inserted into the brightness value of each pixel's blue color.